UbiquityRobotics/ubiquity_main/install_virtualization.md

 2. Insert Guest Additions CD

-   The next step is to get the Guest Additions CD installed into your virtual CD drive on your virtual mahcine.
+   The next step is to get the Guest Additions CD installed into your virtual CD drive on your virtual machine.
 This is done by going to the `Devices` pull down menu and selecting `Insert Guest Additions CD Image...` from the menu shown below: